J.D. Advocacy Emphasis Area Requirements

 • Procedure and Criteria for Selection:

-• The director of advocacy will select the students to be admitted to the program.
+• The emphasis director will select the students to be admitted to the program.
 Criteria to be considered may include previous general academic performance in law school, previous academic performance in courses seen as particularly relevant to advocacy, level of interest, and ability to identify an advisor willing to advise and supervise the student.

 • No student shall be admitted to the Advocacy program unless he or she has a grade-point average of 2.7 or above in all law school classes previously taken.